The UWM Center for Excellence in Teaching and Learning and the Graduate School are pleased to welcome submissions for the 2023 Teaching Fellow Award.

-The Center for Excellence in Teaching and Learning and the University of Wisconsin-Milwaukee Graduate School are pleased to announce the UWM Teaching Fellow Award.
 The award is open to currently enrolled UWM graduate students who have achieved outstanding success as students and teachers.
-Winners of this award are named UWM Teaching Fellows and will serve as instructors at CETL’s 2021 New TA Orientation which will welcome 200-250 new TAs from across the University.
+Teaching Fellows receive a $1,000 award and serve at CETL’s 2023 New TA Orientation, which annually welcomes 200-250 new TAs from across the university.

-The application deadline is 11:59pm CDT March 31, 2021.
+The application deadline is April 28, 2023 at 11:59pm CDT.
 To apply, submit the following via Qualtrics:

 - A completed application form (Qualtrics)

-- A single PDF comprised of the required supplemental materials (see below):
+- A single PDF comprised of the required application materials (see below)

 Applicants must submit a completed application via Qualtrics: Link to Qualtrics Application.

-As part of the Qualtrics Application, applicants must submit a Supplemental Materials Packet, comprising a single PDF compiled in the following order: Personal Statement, Letter of Recommendation, Proposal for a one-hour training session for new TA’s, and Additional evidence of teaching excellence.
+As part of the Qualtrics Application, applicants must submit a Application Materials Packet, comprising a single PDF and adhering to the following instructions.

-[Applicant Last Name, Applicant First Name – 2021 Fellow Application ex: “Smith Charlie – 2021 Fellowship Application”]
+[Applicant Last Name, Applicant First Name – 2023 Fellow Application] As an example: “Smith Charlie – 2023 Fellowship Application”

 - Personal Statement